Civil War Casualties

 Casualties of War

 A "casualty" is a military person lost through death, wounds, injury, sickness, internment, capture, or through being missing in action.
 "Casualty" and "fatality" are not interchangeable terms--death is only one of the ways that a soldier can become a casualty.
-In practice, officers would usually be responsible for recording casualties that occured within their commands.
+In practice, officers would usually be responsible for recording casualties that occurred within their commands.
 If a soldier was unable to perform basic duties due to one of the above conditions, the soldier would be considered a casualty.
 This means that one soldier could be marked as a casualty several times throughout the course of the war.

 Most casualties and deaths in the Civil War were the result of non-combat-related disease.
 For every three soldiers killed in battle, five more died of disease.
 The primitive nature of Civil War medicine, both in its intellectual underpinnings and in its practice in the armies, meant that many wounds and illnesses were unnecessarily fatal.

 Our modern conception of casualties includes those who have been psychologically damaged by warfare.
 This distinction did not exist during the Civil War.
-Soldiers suffering from what we would now recognize as post-traumatic stress disorder were uncataloged and uncared for.
+Soldiers suffering from what we would now recognize as post-traumatic stress disorder were uncatalogued and uncared for.

 Approximately one in four soldiers that went to war never returned home.
 At the outset of the war, neither army had mechanisms in place to handle the amount of death that the nation was about to experience.
 There were no national cemeteries, no burial details, and no messengers of loss.
-The largest human catastrophe in American history, the Civil War forced the young nation to confront death and destruction in a way that has not been equalled before or since.
+The largest human catastrophe in American history, the Civil War forced the young nation to confront death and destruction in a way that has not been equaled before or since.

 Recruitment was highly localized throughout the war.
 Regiments of approximately one thousand men, the building block of the armies, would often be raised from the population of a few adjacent counties.
 Soldiers went to war with their neighbors and their kin.
 The nature of recruitment meant that a battlefield disaster could wreak havoc on the home community.